tillitis/tkey-ssh-agent/README.md

 read and hashed without any modification.

-The firmware uses the USS digest, together with a hash digest of the application binary, and the Unique Device Secret (UDS, unique per physical device) to derive secrets for use by the application.
+The firmware uses the USS digest, together with a hash digest of the raw device app binary, and the Unique Device Secret (UDS, unique per physical device) to derive secrets for use by the application.

 The practical result for users of the signer app is that the ed25519